swordshik/Object-Oriented-Programming/fifth assignment/README.md

 ### Cart Class

-The `Cart` class manages a shopping cart with the following methods:
+The `Cart` class manages a shopping cart

 ### Shop Class

-The `Shop` class manages a collection of devices with the following methods:
+The `Shop` class manages a collection of devices

 ## Running the Code